Brief Program Description/Goals

 The courses are challenging.
 In fact, all of the classes have exams at least once a week.
 But the great thing about them is that the classes are hands on and they provide you the opportunity to work on both engines and the fuselage of more than half a dozen different airplanes and helicopters.

 12. If you take a break from college, can you follow the old program requirements or do you have to follow the current requirements?

 If your break from Honolulu community college has been less than one year, you can follow the old requirements.
 If your break has been one year or more, see an academic counselor.

-7. Are there any scholarships for AERO students?
+14. Are there any scholarships that AERO students can apply for?

 The usual path for someone with a desire to get a four year degree would be to complete as much as they can in the UH system, such as an AS degree in maintenance, then see where they would like to go for the four year maintenance management degree.